gve-sw/gve_devnet_n_way_divisible_conference_rooms_webex_devices_macros/README.md

 - Corrected code on Secondary that turns audio input on/off when combine/split from HDMI tie line from Primary specified in SECONDARY_VIDEO_TIELINE_INPUT_M1_FROM_PRI_ID instead of a hard coded value of connector 3
 - Stopped displaying a secondary to select in Room Combine Control custom panel when there is only one secondary configured since you cannot deselect it anyhow.

+6/5/23 Changes (version 2.1.6)

+- Corrected handling of storing to permanent storage display configuration while rooms are combined and macro restarts

 ## Contacts

 - Gerardo Chaves (gchaves@cisco.com)